Search by Keyword

 This being the case, they arrived at EMI Studio Two on November 11th, 1965 at 6 pm for a marathon recording session to complete the album, no matter how long it would take.
 They came armed on this day with two new songs to be recorded in their entirety, namely “You Won’t See Me,” which they tackled first, and “Girl.”
 Knowing this would be the last possible session to complete the album, they decided to resurrect “Wait,” which was a nearly complete song they had recorded for the previous album but had left unissued.

 The first of two takes of the rhythm track for “Girl” was started at approximately 11 pm.
 It appears that only three Beatles played on the rhythm track: John on acoustic guitar played with a capo high up on the neck, Paul on bass guitar on his own designated track, and Ringo on drums played with brushes.
 No vocals were performed during the rhythm track as these were all overdubbed later.
-The second take of the rhythm track was found to be best and extensive overdubs were then added.
+"Take two" of the rhythm track was found to be best and extensive overdubs were then added.

-John’s lead vocals were overdubbed first and features an interesting element not heard before on a Beatles recording.
-As Ringo affectionately says: “’Girl’ was great – weird breathy sound on it.,” Paul explains, “My main memory is that John wanted to hear the breathing, wanted it to be very intimate, so George Martin put a special compressor on the voice, then John dubbed it.”
+John’s lead vocals were overdubbed first and feature an interesting element not heard before on a Beatles recording.
+As Ringo affectionately says: “’Girl’ was great – weird breathy sound on it.”
+Paul explains, “My main memory is that John wanted to hear the breathing, wanted it to be very intimate, so George Martin put a special compressor on the voice, then John dubbed it.”
 On another occasion, Paul remembered the occasion this way: “I remember John saying to the engineer (Norman Smith) when we did ‘Girl,’ that when he draws his breath in, he wants to hear it.
 The engineer then went off and figured out how to do it.
 We really felt like young professionals.”

 Several more overdubs were then added, including three separate guitar parts by George Harrison.
 One of them, described by Mark Lewisohn in his book “The Beatles Recording Sessions” as a “fuzz guitar part,” was omitted from the mix entirely.
 This part no doubt was performed using the same Fuzztone box Paul played his bass guitar through three days earlier on the song “Think For Yourself.”
 The other two guitar parts played by George Harrison were on an acoustic 12-string as heard in the third and fourth verses of the song.